An Objective Study of the Qanoon Instrument by Furat Qaddouri

 Lower Sound Board

-The connector between the upper & lower sound board.
-Containing about 3.5 octaves.
+It is the connector between the upper & lower sound boards, which containes about 3.5 octaves.

 These small levers can be raised or lowered in order to adjust the pitches.

-Made of an alloy of iron, 5 levers for each string.
+They are made of an alloy of iron, and there are 5 levers for each string.
 The performer raises it with his left hand while playing in order to adjust the pitches.

 Peglock / Pegbox

-A piece of wood that looks like a ruler and is fixed to the sound board containing 3 octaves around 63-84 holes.
+This piece of wood looks like a ruler and is fixed to the sound board containing 3 octaves, around 63-84 holes.

 W: 8 – 10cm

-Wooden tuning pegs that are used to change the tension on a string and hence to set its pitch.
+Wooden tuning pegs are used to change the tension on a string, hence, to set its pitch.
 The top edges of the pegs resemble truncated pyramids, and are turned by the cleft.